 From rustic jungle lodges in the middle of the world's largest tropical rain forest to luxury beach homes on the sunburnt sands of Bahia, Brazil's lodging options are as diverse as its landscapes.
 Those that appreciate upscale digs should keep an eye out for the Roteiros de Charme logo -- Brazil's answer to Relais & Chateaux.
 But even if you're on a budget, Brazil has you covered.
-Here's a rundown of the country's best lodging options.
+Here's a rundown of where to stay in Brazil.

 Brazil knows a thing or two about opulence, but you won't find an endless choice of luxury hotels here.
 Generally speaking, things skew more business than Bulgari, and true luxury hotels are more or less limited to the country's biggest metropolitan areas: Rio de Janeiro and Sao Paulo.

-One of Brazil's most luxurious options is Rio's recently madeover Copacabana Palace Hotel, a heritage hotel designed by French architect Joseph Gire that has stood as Copacabana Beach's grand dame since its opening in 1923.
+One of Brazil's most luxurious options is Rio's recently madeover Belmond Copacabana Palace, a heritage hotel designed by French architect Joseph Gire that has stood as Copacabana Beach's grand dame since its opening in 1923.
 Sao Paulo's Emiliano is a modern tower hotel that walks the thin lines between luxury, refinement and trendiness with aplomb on the most luxurious street in the country, Rua Oscar Freire.

 This is where Brazil truly shines.
 Strictly speaking, pousada is the Portuguese word for inn, but it's really a catch-all phrase for any sort of small, often family-run accommodation full of personalized service, local character and unique decor.
 It's not that they don't exist elsewhere, but Brazil does them best.